Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 - The Lakers average the second-most possessions per game with 104.8.
 His opponents, the Warriors, have one of the fastest tempos, ranking fourth with 104.8 possessions per contest.

-- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the NBA on defense.
+- The Warriors are the 21st-best defensive squad in the league, giving up 117.1 points per game.

-- The Warriors are the 15th-ranked team in the NBA, giving up 43.3 rebounds per game.
+- The Warriors allow 43.3 rebounds per contest, ranking 15th in the NBA.

-- The Warriors concede 25.7 assists per game, 15th-ranked in the league.
+- In terms of assists, the Warriors are ranked 15th in the NBA, giving up 25.7 per game.

-- The Warriors are the 23rd-ranked squad in the league at allowing threes, giving up 12.9 made 3-pointers per contest.
+- The Warriors are the 23rd-ranked team in the NBA at allowing threes, conceding 12.9 made 3-pointers per game.

 Anthony Davis vs. the Warriors